from-explore/Porto/README.md

 #### Principles:
 - Containers MAY be covered by all types of Tests.
 - Use Functional Tests to test Container Routes are doing what's expected from them.
-- Use Unit Tests to test Container Actions and Services are doing what's expected from them.
+- Use Unit Tests to test Container Actions and Tasks are doing what's expected from them.